Galaxy quenching timescales from a forensic reconstruction of their colour evolution

 \subsection{Connection between \tauQ\ and satellite infall in \shark}

 One of the powerful features of using simulations is that they enable us to further explore the evolution of red galaxies.
-In particular, here we explore how \tauQ\ is linked to the central-to-satellite transition.
-Naturally, we can only do this study in \shark\ and not GAMA\footnote{We can also explore this aspect with \sharkfit, but as based on the results in Appendix \ref{app:recovery}, there are reasons not to.
-Both \tLBB\ and \tLBR\ are not as well-recovered than \tauQ, which leads to a significant confusion on whether a satellite became red before, during, or after infall, e.g., the percentage of the former increases from $\sim4\%$ to $\sim15\%$.
-Classifying whether a \sharkfit\ satellite became red based on \tLBR\ measured in \shark\ would reduce the analysis to how well-recovered is the evolution of centrals and satellites, which is the topic of Appendix \ref{app:recovery}.} , given that we do not know the infall time for the satellite galaxies in GAMA.
-Nonetheless, this will give us an indication of whether \tauQ\ is clearly linked to the physical models included \shark.
-We classify satellite galaxies in \shark\ in three groups, based on the lookback time of infall ($t^{}_\mathrm{LB,infall}$) relative to its transition from blue to red, those that: \begin{enumerate} \item became red before they became a satellite, i.e., transitioned in colour before infall, \tLBB$>$\tLBR$>t^{}_\mathrm{LB,infall}$; \item were a central the last time they were blue, but were a satellite by the time they became red, i.e., infall happened during the colour transition, \tLBB$>t^{}_\mathrm{LB,infall}>$\tLBR; \item were still blue when they became a satellite, i.e., transitioned in colour after infall, $t^{}_\mathrm{LB,infall}>$\tLBB$>$\tLBR. \end{enumerate}
+In particular, here we explore how \tauQ\ is linked to the central-to-satellite transition in \shark, with which we explore the effect of implemented physical models in driving \tauQ.
+While we can also explore this aspect with \sharkfit, Appendix \ref{app:recovery} shows that there are reasons not to.
+Both \tLBB\ and \tLBR\ are not as well-recovered as \tauQ, which leads to significant confusion on whether a satellite became red before, during, or after infall, e.g., the percentage of the former increases from $\sim4\%$ to $\sim15\%$.
+Classifying whether a \sharkfit\ satellite became red based on \tLBR\ measured in \shark\ would limit our analysis to how well we recover the evolution of centrals and satellites (see Appendix \ref{app:recovery}).
+For GAMA, this effect would be further compounded by the relatively limited ability to extract infall times from observations\footnote{E.g., the method outlined in \citet{pasquali2019} divides phase-space into a series of distinct regions characterised by a monotonically-increasing mean time of infall.
+The main limitation of such methods is the significant overlap in infall times ranges between zones.
+Furthermore, we note to the reader that \tauQ, $\Delta$\tLBB\ and $\Delta$\tLBR, and the scatter in the infall time found by \citet{pasquali2019} are all in the order of $\sim2$ Gyr, which we expect to strongly obscure the correlation between infall and quenching, if present.}